francisco-perez-0/mikroways.net/content/english/blog/2022-01-24-task-automation-using-capistrano.md

 As you may notice, there is a subtask for each stage of the deployment process.
 We can use this to define specific tasks before or after each one of these stages by using hooks.

 For example, let's assume the case where we need to copy a file from one directory to another just before the deployment finishes.
 As mentioned above, we know that the _"finishing"_ stage exists within the namespace of the deploy task and that we can define our own tasks after that stage passes.
-That's why our task could be something like:
+That's why our task may look as it follows:

 ```ruby
  namespace :deploy do